 With more people driving electric cars, it’s no surprise that they want to charge their cars at home.
 But adding an electric vehicle charging station for private use to a property that’s part of a COA or HOA might be an uphill battle.
 A guest blogger at Condo Law Guru tells the story of what it took to get one charging station safely installed at a California condo.
 One of the primary challenges was deciding where to place it.

 Should it go in a common area between the resident’s parking space and their unit?
 Or, is it safe to locate it in the resident’s actual parking space?
 Will it be wired to draw power that’s tracked by the resident’s electric meter, or will the COA have to track electric usage and bill the resident?
-These questions deserve to be answered, and with a little common sense and ingenuity, it shouldn’t be impossible to come up with a solution.
+These questions deserve to be answered.
+With a little common sense and ingenuity, it shouldn’t be impossible to come up with a solution.
 COAs can expect to find an increasing number of residents requesting permission to install private charging stations.
 It’s smart to explore this topic now and draw up fair guidelines to head off costly legal conflicts.

 Private security is one of the many concierge services Ardent provides for our clients.
 It’s a service that’s in high demand in gated communities.
 But now, people in traditional residential areas are starting to band together and follow suit.
-Apparently, residents in several Sacramento neighborhoods have pooled their money to hire private guards to patrol their community to deter minor crimes like theft and property damage that have increased in recent years.
+Apparently, residents in several Sacramento neighborhoods have pooled their money to hire private guards to patrol their community.
+The patrol is to deter minor crimes like theft and property damage that have increased in recent years.
 Hannah Knowles at Community Associations writes about this trend here.